HomeSite Map

 The song was written during the band's visit to Rishikesh, India is early 1968, the intention being to study and practice Transcendental Meditation with the view to becoming teachers of this art (or so the Maharishi desired).
 This supposed three-month retreat ended early for all four of The Beatles for different reasons, Paul arriving in India on February 19th and then leaving five weeks later, on March 26th.
 He didn't become an instructor in meditation upon his arrival home, nor did he even speak about the practice much, but this escape from the rigors of fame did result in him writing a wealth of songs for the next Beatles album, his book “Many Years From Now” claiming fifteen songs being written by him during these five weeks.

 The first germ of an idea for this song, according to Ian MacDonald's book “Revolution In The Head,” came from “1968's pro-British industry campaign 'I'm Backing Britain.'
 This McCartney rocker was originally called 'I'm Backing The U.K.' before turning surrealistically into 'I'm Backing The U.S.S.R.'”
-Paul then drove this idea in an interesting and comical direction.
+Paul then drove this idea in a somewhat interesting and comical direction.
 “This just, sort of, came,” Paul said in 1968.
 “Chuck Berry once did a song called 'Back In The U.S.A,' which is very American, very Chuck Berry, you know.
 He was 'serving in the army and, when I get back home, I'm gonna kiss the ground,' you know, 'can't wait to get back to the States.'
 It's very much an American thing, I always thought.
 So, this one, 'Back In The U.S.S.R.' was about, in my mind, a spy who has been in America for a long, long time.
 Some fellow who's been in America for a long time and he's picked up and he's very American, but he gets back to the USSR, and he's, sort of, saying 'Leave it till tomorrow, honey to disconnect the phone,' and 'come here, honey,' with Russian women, and all that.”

 Paul elaborated further in “Many Years From Now”: "'Back In The U.S.S.R.' was my take-off of Chuck Berry's 'Back In The U.S.A.'
 It's a typical American thing to say when they're away: 'I miss my doughnuts and my Howard Johnson's and my launderettes and I miss the convenience of the Hyatt Hilton and it's just so much better back home and the TV's got more channels...'
 So I thought, 'Great, I'll do a spoof on that.
 This'll be someone who hasn't got a lot but they'll still be every bit as proud as an American would be.'
 It's tongue in cheek.
 This is a traveling Russkie who has just flown in from Miami Beach; he's come the other way.”